Scarpa Spin Review

 Our Analysis and Test Results

-The Spin is the second lightest shoe in this review, but also comes with a few exciting features.
+The Spin is among the lightest shoes in this review, but also comes with a few exciting features.
 We enjoyed having the lace garage on the top of the tongue for tucking away our laces, so they don't easily come un-tied.
 Likewise, we appreciate the fact that this shoe comes with two different insoles that can be swapped out as desired.
 One insole is very thin and lacks much cushioning, while the other pair offers more arch support and also takes up more volume.
 Swapping the insoles out gives the shoe a slightly different feel overall allowing you to tailor the amount of cushioning as well as the fit to your personal preferences.
 This is a feature that we wish all running shoes came with!

 Underfoot, the Spin uses two layers of different density EVA foam as cushioning and protection from rocks.
 However, large cut out areas in the outsole and through the midsole foam mean that the landing surface is not uniform, and depending on what part of your foot lands on a sharp object like a rock, you may feel nothing at all or feel like you are being stabbed right in the arch of the foot.
 We often find that underfoot protection and sensitivity are polar opposites when it comes to assessing the feeling of a shoe, and in the case of the Spin, sensitivity seems to be greatly favored over underfoot protection.
 The upper is made of breathable mesh with thin welded overlays that do an effective job of covering all the areas of highest wear.

 Unfortunately, the toe bumper is only lightly padded and doesn't offer a significant amount of protection from accidentally kicking a rock.
 Overall this shoe is not the most protective but intentionally emphasizes other things.
-We awarded 5 out of 10 points.

 The outsole of this shoe is made with Vibram rubber, and features offset arrow shaped lugs that are roughly 4 mm deep.
 It also has many gaps where the rubber and midsole are cut out, revealing the exposed high-density foam insert underneath.
 Despite the seemingly aggressive lugs, we found that this shoe did not grip as well on steep loose dirt, or on dry rock, as we would have expected.
 We surmise this is because the lugs are not cut square to the ground, but are rather rounded off on some sides, angling gently back to where they join with the outsole so that there isn't as much of a sharp edge that can dig into softer terrain.
-It grips roughly as well as the New Balance Fresh Foam Gobi Trail v2.
+It grips roughly as well as the New Balance Fresh Foam Gobi Trail v3.

 Despite the narrow landing platform, this shoe is exceedingly stable across all types of terrain.
 In our dedicated side-hilling testing, we noticed that this shoe feels low to the ground with little difference in the heights of the heel and toes (4mm).
 The shoe does an excellent job of gripping and holding the foot securely in place with an interior sock-like fit.